 One in five mums suffer from perinatal anxiety and depression.
 That’s 20%.
 That’s huge!

 By definition, it stands for depression or anxiety that occurs during pregnancy or within the first year after birth.

-Perinatal depression is a cycle and the first step to recovery, which I work with mums on in my PND Recovery Program, is understanding how this cycle works and in turn how we can break the pattern.
+Perinatal depression is a cycle and the first step to recovery is understanding how this cycle works and in turn how we can break the pattern.